EOxServer/eoxserver/docs/sphinx/en/rfc/rfc18.rst

 It should be possible to invoke Actions in synchronous and asynchronous mode.
 For the asynchronous mode, the existing facilities of the :ref:`atp_sum` (the :mod:`eoxserver.resources.processes`) shall be adapted and extended.
+For this purpose, the :class:`eoxserver.resources.processes.models.LogRecord` shall receive an additional field ``level``, which specifies the log level the log record was created with.
+This allows easy filtering for a minimum log level and e.g: only show errors and warnings raised during a process.

 Every Action shall expose methods to